rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 ## Progress Notes

-- **Current Phase**: Phase 2 - TDD for Coin Flip Game
+- **Current Phase**: Phase 3 - TDD for Battleship-Style Game
 - **Next Steps**:
-  1. Develop integration tests for Coin Flip game to validate SignalR and database interactions.
+  1. Begin Phase 3 by planning and writing unit tests for the Battleship-style game.
-  2. Begin Phase 3 by planning and writing unit tests for the Battleship-style game.
+  2. Implement the Battleship game logic based on the test specifications.
-- **Updates**: Phase 2 unit tests for `CoinFlipGame` are complete with all tests passing successfully.
-Full implementation is in place with a successful build.
-The next focus is on integration tests to confirm end-to-end functionality.
+- **Updates**: Phase 2 is complete with integration tests for `CoinFlipGame` implemented and passing.
+The focus now shifts to Phase 3, starting with unit tests for the more complex Battleship-style game to test advanced engine features.

 ## Conclusion